menandmice/micetro_docs/guides/admin-manual/failover_management_windows.rst

 Adding Scopes to Microsoft DHCP Failover Relationships
 ------------------------------------------------------
 Failover relationships will initially appear as "Empty" and must be activated by adding a scope on the IPAM page.
 You can either create a new scope or select an existing one.
 Once you have added a scope, the failover peer statement will automatically be added to any existing pools within the scope.
-If the failover relationship was previously empty, it will be created on the ISC DHCP server.
+If the failover relationship was previously empty, it will be created on the Microsoft DHCP server.

 **To add scopes to the relationship, do one of the following**: